 - Supporting country-led strategies;

-- Mobilize the private sector;
+- Mobilizing the private sector;

-- Promote adaptation and resilience;
+- Promoting adaptation and resilience;

-- Support the energy transition and;
+- Supporting the energy transition and;

 At the first One Planet Summit in 2017, IDFC members committed to align with the Paris Agreement process, finance the trajectories and actions set by the countries and become a platform to mobilizing private finance towards climate and SDGs.
 IDFC took another step almost 1 year later, at COP24, by publishing a position paper on aligning with the Paris Agreement.

 In 2015, IDFC joined forces with the MDBs with the publication of “Lesson Learned : from three years of implementing the MDB-IDFC common principles for climate change adaptation finance tracking”

 IDFC presented tools to operationalize alignment with the Paris Agreement – including through a strategic partnership with the Green Climate Fund and the creation of a climate facility launched during COP 25.
 We also reaffirmed the need to tackle climate change and biodiversity loss as intertwined challenges while simultaneously addressing social issues in the context of COVID-19.